You’re in for a doozy of a throwback with the Nokia 3310 3G.

 In the U.S., it’s available for pre-order at Best Buy for $60 ahead of an October 29 ship date.

 In the U.K., the Netherlands, Belgium, and Germany, the 3310 3G is on sale now for 49 euros (~$53).
 Note, though, that the European variant of the phone only supports GSM 900MHz and 1800MHz bands, which means it isn’t really configured for U.S. networks.
 If you want stateside service, you’ll have to stick with the U.S. 3310 3G.

 In all territories where it’s available, the Nokia 3310 3G comes in red, dark blue, yellow, and gray colors.

 A colorful phone that’s built like a tank

 Nokia isn’t in the business of making phones anymore, smart or dumb — it licensed its brand name to HMD Global, a Chinese holding company, years ago.
 But it retains control over the design, software, and marketing of phones carrying its brand.
 Basically, HMD has to make sure its phones are in keeping with Nokia’s standards.

-It’s colorful like the Nokia Lumia series for Windows Mobile, to the point that the new 3310 looks and feels like a plastic toy.
-It’s bulky but incredibly light.
-It’s also compact, rounded, and feels cheap but not fragile.
+Enter the colorful Nokia 3310.
+It’s plastic, like the Nokia Lumia series for Windows Mobile, almost to the point that it looks and feels like a toy.
+But it’s also incredibly light, compact, rounded, and anything but fragile.